pollinations/pollenwall/README.md

 ## About

 **pollenwall** is a little command line app which sets your wallpaper with incoming image generating pollens once they arrive from [pollinations.ai](https://pollinations.ai/c/Anything).

-## Support

-Currently `pollenwall` only supports x86 and ARM mac computers and x86 Windows computers.
-Support will be expanded in very near future.

 ## Installation